Dunera

 Jewish refugee from Vienna.
 Film producer.
 Initially exempted from internment and then classified ‘A’ to legitimise internment at Hutchinson Camp, Isle of Man.

-The almost 80 Jewish and political refugees from Germany and Austria mentioned here were deported from Great Britain to Canada in June and July 1940.
+The nearly 80 Jewish and political refugees from Germany and Austria mentioned here are just some of the refugees who, together with prisoners of war, were deported from Great Britain to Canada in June and July 1940.
 In addition to the report by Louis Eleazar Gutmann-Polangen, other sources were consulted in some cases and and other names added.

 Kurt Adam (?) • GP